 Building political power and influence by bringing diverse rightsholders and movements together so they can pressure governments and the private sector, engage in decision-making processes, and hold duty bearers to account.
 This includes work in movement building and advocacy, and supporting those most affected by climate change in their efforts to access and utilize the legal system, promote changes in policies, plans and practices, and establish transformational legal precedents.
 This focus area underpins the first two and builds on and synergizes with Climate Justice advocacy work in our other impact areas.

-Hivos has a long track record of fighting climate change and promoting renewable energy solutions to benefit groups that are disproportionally impacted by climate change.
+Hivos has a long track record of promoting climate justice and renewable energy solutions to benefit groups that are disproportionally impacted by climate change.
 These are our key programs at present:

 - All Eyes on the Amazon, in which Hivos, Greenpeace, and 24 international and local partners support Indigenous peoples in the Amazon in fighting deforestation using drone-assisted monitoring, supply chain investigations, advocacy, and public campaigning.

 Climate Justice demands at the very least that we reduce our carbon footprint.
 Unfortunately, it took the Covid-19 crisis to show us we can still implement our programs without frequent face-to-face meetings and flying.
 So Hivos will not return to our 2019 levels of air travel.
-We have cut our flights by 40 percent in 2021, to be followed by a further reduction later on.
+We cut our flights by 40 percent in 2021, followed by a further reduction in 2022.
 The decentralization of Hivos’ programs to our regional hubs and partner organizations, started in 2021, is also helping us achieve this goal.

-If you have questions or suggestions, you can reach out to Carolina Zambrano-Barragán, Hivos’ Impact Lead Climate Justice.
+If you have questions or suggestions, you can reach out to Carolina Zambrano-Barragán, Hivos’ Climate Justice Impact Lead.